Honours in Germanic Studies

-The following seminars will be available in the current year:
+The following seminars will be available in 2014:

-- Semester 1: Women and love in German literature from the Enlightenment to Romanticism (Assoc Prof Yix Lu)
+- The Anatomy of Love in German Literature from the Enlightenment to Romanticism (Assoc Prof Yixu Lu)

-- Semester 2: Film Adaptations of German Language Literature (Dr Andrea Bandhauer)
+- Film Adaptations of German Language Literature (Dr Andrea Bandhauer)

 Contact the Department's Honours Coordinator to discuss your preferred field of Honours study.
 The Honours Coordinator will then be able to suggest the most appropriate member of staff within the department to supervise the thesis.
 The list below, whilst not exhaustive, gives an idea of the areas of interest of staff from the Department.

 - Dr Andrea Bandhauer supervises in Contemporary Literature in German* Comparative literature: International and Comparative Literature Studies * Late 19th and early 20th century Literature* Austrian literature (Arthur Schnitzler, Robert Musil, Ingeborg Bachmann, Thomas Bernhard, Elfriede Jelinek, etc. * Fiction and autobiography* Identity and alterity: Foreignness in contemporary German literature (e.g. Yoko Tawada, Emine Sevgi Özdamar) * Film